TAKING CARE OF YOUR PEARLS

 WHAT IS THE BEST CARE FOR PEARLS?

-Pearls require relatively little care.
+Tahitian pearls require relatively little care.
 They ask only to be worn from time to time so that they can be hydrated by direct contact with the skin.
 Simply wipe pearls with a soft cloth to preserve their beauty and gloss, or alternatively wash them in clean seawater.